rage/java-programming/data/osa-2/2-toistaminen.md

 // The task is to repeat the block until the block is exited// Tehtävänä lohkon toistaminen kunnes lohkosta poistutaan while (true) {
-    // The task is to ask user for an input // Tehtävänä luvun syöttämisen kehottaminen System.out.println("Input a number ");
+    // The task is to ask user for an input System.out.println("Input a number ");
-    // The task is to read a number from the user //Tehtävänä luvun lukeminen käyttäjältä int number = Integer.valueOf(scanner.nextLine());
+    // The task is to read a number from the user int number = Integer.valueOf(scanner.nextLine());

-    // The purpose of the if-else if-else block?//if-else if-else -kokonaisuuden tehtävä?
+    // The purpose of the if-else if-else block?
-    // The task is the processing of the number?//Tehtävänä luvun käsittely? if (number < 0) {
+    // The task is the processing of the number? if (number < 0) {
         System.out.println("Unfit number");
     } else if (number == 0) {